DevonSmith/DevonSmith.github.io/cs460/hw2/index.md

 mkdir css
 ```

-Then I needed to create a new feature branch on the git repository for this homework assignment.
-I also need to checkout that branch so I can edit the code separate from my homework 1 work.
+Then I needed to create a new feature branch for this homework assignment on the git repository.
+I also need to checkout that branch so I could edit the code separate from my homework 1 work.

 ```bash
 git checkout -b hw2
 ```

 This command created a new branch and checked it out all in one step.
-Now that I have the new branch created I can start making the files for this code branch.
+With the new branch created, I was able to begin making the files for this code branch.

 ```bash
 touch index.html